 Kerr writes: " The desiccated market for this anesthetic has forced U.S. wardens to shop for off- brand pharmaceuticals in places like India or U.S. state regulated “compounding” pharmacies, where standards of quality control might be lacking."

 "Might" is irrelevant.
 Facts are relevant.
 Quality control might not be lacking.

-Denno brings up, constantly, the 2012 meningitis outbreak at a compounding pharmacy, as if that is representative of compounding pharmacies.
+Denno, an anti death penalty professor, mentioned in the article, brings up, constantly, the 2012 meningitis outbreak at a compounding pharmacy, as if that is representative of compounding pharmacies.
+It isn't.

 Has there been one case of improperly compounded drugs used in an execution?
 No.

-Somehow, that was left out of the article.
+Somehow, that was left out of Denno's comments and this article.

 My educated guess is that it is way over 100,000 innocents dead, with countless injured (2).
 Why don't they check out "medical misadventures" (3), finding up to 400,000 innocent patients dying, every year in the US, due to such "misadventure" (3).

 I am speaking of innocent patients, not guilty murderers.

 Has it been shown that compounding pharmacies are a less reliable source for execution drugs than other sources?
 No.